maxddev/installer/README.md

 You will be asked which admin type you want to install, after selecting, the installer will proceed to install Helpflow.

 Once installated you will need to add a link to your help desk within your application for your customers and support staff alike.
-The route can be generated with `route('helpflow.admin.list-tickets')`.
+The route can be generated with `route('helpflow.list-tickets')`.

 ## Adding Support Staff